SebLKMa/cv/realsense/README.md

 Better than us, it can give accurate estimates of the distance of a targeted objects.
 For example, as an analogy, imagine you "wear" these 2 "Stereo" lenses in your eyes, and you look at me.
 It can tell you that we are 2345mm apart.
-On autonomous driving vehicle, it can tell the distance of the car in front and hence at what speed to overtake the car.
+On an autonomous driving vehicle, it can tell the distance of the car in front and hence at what speed it needs to overtake the car.

-More destructive examples are be used by military drones.
+Obviously, more destructive examples are used by military drones.

 ### 2D Points to 3D Points, and vice-versa